 The State Parks Boating Program encourages you to have fun as you head out on the water and be smart.
 There's a lot to learn and we're here to help you!
 Explore the website, if you don't find what you need feel free to contact us at (360) 902-8555 or email.

-The following actions are known to be the top reasons for fatalities and accidents on the water.
+The following actions are known to be the top reasons for recreational boating and paddlesport fatalities.

 Failure to WEAR life jackets, especially in small boats

 Operating a vessel under the influence of alcohol and drugs

 Failure to follow navigation "rules of the road"

 Operator inexperience, inattention, unsafe speeds and improper lookout